Emergence (2022): Storylines

 On the July 14 episode of Impact!, Rosemary and Taya Valkyrie would be reunited with Havok after a trip to the Undead Realm.
 To Rosemary's dismay, Havok had transformed from being dark and vicious to being Jessicka who is bubbly and positive like Taya.
 On the same episode, Chelsea Green would defeat Mickie James.
 VXT (Deonna Purrazzo and Green) would continue their momentum the next week when they defeated Jordynne Grace and Mia Yim.
 Later they would confront Gail Kim wanting to be added to the Impact Knockouts World Championship match.
-Kim would deny that request because they were receiving a Impact Knockouts World Tag Team Championship match against Rosemary and Valkyrie at Emergence instead.
+Kim would deny that request because they were receiving an Impact Knockouts World Tag Team Championship match against Rosemary and Valkyrie at Emergence instead.
 There would some tension backstage between the teams on the July 28 episode of Impact! leading to a singles match the week after.
 On that episode, Purrazzo would defeat Rosemary (with Valkyrie and Jessicka).
 During the match Purrazzo would cheap shot Jessicka, which led to her trying to interfere in the match.
 This backfired as it distracted Rosemary leading to a loss.
 Later in a backstage promo, Valkyrie would try to calm things down with Rosemary being frustrated with Jessicka's change of heart and the loss.
 It would be announced on this show that the match would take place on the Countdown to Emergence.